cdreier/slide-serve/example/slide12.md

 # but wait...

 # if i add a slide...
-at the beginning of my presentation
+at the beginning of my presentation?

 just go through all your styles and images